 6 Simple Ways to Make a Small Living Room Feel Spacious

 Ensure that an area rug is big enough for the room.
-"All legs of furniture should be on the edges of the rug, so it doesn't give the illusion of shrinking the space," she says.
+"All legs of the furniture should be on the edges of the rug so it doesn't give the illusion of shrinking the space," she says.

 Get creative about storage.
 "This will keep the room from looking cluttered, and therefore, smaller," Goldman notes.
 "Think bookshelves, storage inside of furnishings, a designated spot for mail and keys if the living room is off the entryway.
 There can also be concealed storage for electronics and wires.

 If floor space is limited, consider hanging things on the walls.
 "Instead of a floor lamp, mount a sconce.
 Instead of a coat rack, try wall hooks.
 Instead of a tray for keys and mail, mount a holder on the wall by the door," she adds.
 "Furniture can even be mounted to the wall, like the credenza or a TV unit."

 Don't pick furniture that's bulky.
 "Instead of rolled sofa arms, use a slimmer profile to save up to a foot of space," Goldman says.

 Go minimal.
 "If there are too many pieces of furniture to store items, decluttering can eliminate knickknacks," she continues.

 Use furniture that's visually light.
 "This can be a glass coffee table or a side table with narrow legs," Goldman says.
 "This keeps things looking spacious."